History of Wax | Chapter 1 |Granby Row

 The museum became a landmark with the Giant Cú Chulainn scaling the side of the building and many of our current visitors still remember the infamous tunnels and visiting on there school tour as children.
 Is was then as it is now the most famous Dublin Museum.

 The old Wax Museum closed in 2005 and the site was redeveloped as the Maldron Hotel Parnell Square .
 In 2009 The museum found it’s home in Fosters Place.
-In 2016 The Irish Stock Exchange purchased the Foster’s Place and The Wax Museum relocated to the Lafayette Building in the centre of Dublin, more specifically 22-25 Westmoreland Street.
+In 2016 The Wax Museum relocated from Foster’s Place to the Lafayette Building in the centre of Dublin, more specifically 22-25 Westmoreland Street.